Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Results

-\textit{The failure case of the best performing model for COVID-19 classification:} Even though the DenseNet161 performed the best among all the models, it gave false negative for some of the COVID-19 patients, whereas the rest of the models including the Ensemble could correctly predict.
-The occlusion results of the models can be observed in Fig~\ref{fig:DenseNet161_failureCase}.
-The image is of a 70-year-old woman, who had three days of cough, myalgias, and fever; without any recent overseas travel.
-A series of chest X-ray images were obtained before the confirmation of coronavirus infection and the follow-ups were done in 3 days, 7 days, and 9 days.
-It shows the progression of radiographic changes.
+Although DenseNet161 performed the best among all models, it gave false negatives for some of the COVID-19 patients, while the rest of the models, including the ensemble, could correctly predict.
+The occlusion results of the models can be observed in Fig.~\ref{fig:DenseNet161_failureCase}.
+This figure shows that DenseNet161 and InceptionResnetV2 did not focus on any affected areas, but rather on other regions (e.g. normal right hilum).
+InceptionV3, ResNet18, and ResNet34 mainly focused on affected areas with good sensitivity.
+InceptionV3, however, had more false positives than ResNets (e.g. outside the right lung).